temportalflux/input-actions/README.md

 ### Action

 As in Rewired, an Action is a application/consumer facing event which a User can trigger via a Controller.
 If a consumer of ReBound has access to a User and Action, they can cause gameplay events to happen when actions are triggered.
-A Controller map its buttons and/or axes to Actions via Controller Maps.
+A Controller's buttons and/or axes can be bound to to Actions via Action Binding Maps.

 ### Action Behavior